Cardiac Calcium Scoring

-Cardiac calcium scoring is a test performed using a CT scanner (also known as a CAT scan) to test the level of calcified plaque lining the coronary artery.
+Cardiac calcium scoring is a test performed using a CT scanner (also known as a CAT scan) to test the level of calcified plaque lining the coronary arteries.
 Plaque build-up can lead to heart disease or even a heart attack without warning.
 Heart attacks are the leading cause of death of men and women in the United States.
-This score can be a helpful tool in determining someone’s a risk level for heart disease or heart attack.
+This score can be a helpful tool in determining someone’s risk level for heart disease or heart attack.
 After reviewing the calcium score, a patient and their doctor can better determine if there are any behavior changes necessary to prevent future heart conditions.

 Typical candidates for this test are people age 40-75 who have a moderate risk for heart disease.
 Factors that can increase the risk of heart disease include smoking, diabetes, obesity, poor diet, high blood pressure and high cholesterol.